-We currently have 78 local chapters in the US and five foreign local chapters — one in Paris, one in Taiwan, one in Hong Kong, and two in the middle east: a chapter in Israel and one in the United Arab Emirates.
+We currently have 80 local chapters; 74 inside the US and 6 outside the US — Europe, Hong Kong, Israel, Singapore, Taiwan, and the United Arab Emirates.
 New chapters are being added on a regular basis.

 Starting in 2000, we’ve held national conferences in major cities around the country.
 We currently meet in Philadelphia in the autumn of each year.